Nissan Vanette: South Korea

-The Vanette would continue to be produced in South Korea under Daewoo up to 1992.
+The Vanette would continue to be produced in South Korea under the Daewoo name from 1986 until 1992.
 It suffered from a poorly performing Isuzu 2.2-liter diesel engine which was used instead of the original Nissan engine.
+In addition to the high NVH levels and fuel consumption, the Vanette was sold as either a 9-seater van or a single-cab truck, while buyers' preferences were for 12-seater vans and double-cab trucks, and sales were accordingly slow.
+A 12-seat van was eventually developed but Vanette sales remained low and the model was not replaced in the Daewoo lineup.

 United States

 The Nissan C22 was modified for the United States market to compete in the burgeoning minivan segment, and also to compete with the similarly sized Toyota Van and Mitsubishi Van.
 This van was sold as the "Nissan Van" for model years 1987 and 1988, where it was billed as a more affordable alternative to Chrysler's minivans.
 Most of the vans were sold in the Sun Belt states, particularly California, Texas, and Florida.
 To meet American consumers' preferences for features like air conditioning and highway capability, Nissan had to engineer its larger 2.4-liter Z24i engine into the C22.
 The C22 was not originally designed for such a large engine, and the resulting tight quarters would later contribute to overheating and engine fire issues.

 In 1994, after four safety recalls did not end the engine fire problems, and with a class action lawsuit pending, Nissan took the unprecedented step of recalling every Nissan Van sold in the US.
 Van owners were offered Kelley Blue Book value or more for their van, and most accepted, but a few opted to keep their vans.
 Critics argued that Nissan had been long aware of the problems with the vans (the first reports of fires appeared in 1987, shortly after they went on sale in the US), but did not take action for years, after which they had been replaced by the Nissan Quest.
 By the time of the recall in 1994, at least 135 fires had been reported, although none of them had resulted in deaths or injuries.
 The class-action settlement offered discounts on the purchase of a new Nissan vehicle.
 The vehicles which were recalled were crushed en masse.

 The Nissan Van was intended mainly as a stopgap for the North American market until a proper minivan could be introduced, and it was replaced by the Nissan Quest in 1993, a vehicle designed in a joint venture with Ford.